HarshGundecha/cheatsheet_and_doc/others/DesignPatterns.md

 - defines how much granular control the pattern can provide

 ### Complexity
-- defines how much extra interfaces or classes are needed to achieve the goals
+- defines how much extra layers in terms of interfaces or classes are needed to achieve the goals